cloudmesh/client/docs/source/man/man.rst

                                 If not specified, use the original filename --state=COMPUTESESTATE  List only computeset with the specified state.
-                                The state could be submitted, running, completed
+                                The state could be submitted, running, completed --link                  Whether to open the console url or just show the link

     Arguments:
         CLUSTERID       The assigned name of a cluster, e.g. vc1